Amakudegloria/Divvy-Bike-Share-Analysis-R-Lang/README.md

 • A terminal application

-In this project, you will use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
+In this project, you will use data provided by Divvy, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 You will compare the system usage between three large cities:
 Chicago,
 New York City,
 and Washington, DC.